Disable TLS 1.0 and TLS 1.1 on Nginx server

 sudo nano /etc/nginx/nginx.conf

-After you open Nginx configuration file, search the https block where you will find SSL Protocols configuration including TLSv1, TLS1.1.
+After you open the Nginx configuration file, search the https block to find the SSL protocol configuration, including TLSv1 and TLS1.1.
 It could be something like this line:

 ssl_protocols TLSv1 TLSv1.1 TLSv1.2 TLS 1.3; # Dropping SSLv3, ref: POODLE